-To turn a jet off, turn the jet clockwise till you feel a stop in the turn.
+To turn a jet off, turn the jet clockwise until you feel a stop in the turn.
 The jet should be off.
 When the jet is turned off you will still feel a trickle amount of water through the jet for safety purposes.

-These jets can be removed for cleaning or replacement by turning them fully counter- clockwise till you feel the stop and then continue an additional 1/16th turn to force it past the stopping point.
+These jets can be removed for cleaning or replacement by turning them fully counter- clockwise until you feel the stop.
+Push in and continue an additional 1/16th turn to force it past the stopping point.
 Now the jet insert should be able to be pulled out.